Do I Need to Get a Mortgage Pre-Approval?

 Con: A pre-approval usually isn't a guaranteed approval, so it is still wise to have a financing condition included in your offer.

 Pro: Lock in a rate.
-If you're concerned about mortgage rates rising during the home-buying process, getting a pre-approval is a good way to lock in a rate, which lenders will typically hold for up to 90 or 120 days.
+If you're concerned about mortgage rates rising during the home-buying process, getting a pre-approval is a good way to lock in a rate, that lenders will typically hold for up to 90 or 120 days.

 Should You Get a Pre-Approval?